Ghislaine Maxwell’s family launch appeal after sex abuse verdict

 The 60-year-old’s family said in a statement they believe she will be ‘vindicated’ on appeal.

-Ghislaine Maxwell’s family said they have commenced the appeal process after the British socialite was convicted of luring young girls to massage rooms for disgraced financier Jeffrey Epstein to molest.
+Socialite Ghislaine Maxwell will appeal against her conviction for luring young girls for disgraced financier Jeffrey Epstein to molest, her brother has said.

-The 60-year-old, who was labelled “dangerous” by the prosecution during her three-week trial, helped entice vulnerable teenagers to Epstein’s various properties for him to sexually abuse between 1994 and 2004.
+The 60-year-old, who was labelled “dangerous” by the prosecution, faces the rest of her life in jail for helping to entice vulnerable teenagers to Epstein’s various properties for him to sexually abuse between 1994 and 2004.

 The full indictment against Maxwell listed six charges, including conspiracy to entice minors to travel to engage in illegal sex acts, enticement of a minor to travel to engage in illegal sex acts and conspiracy to transport minors with intent to engage in criminal sexual activity.

-Maxwell was also accused of transporting a minor with the intent to engage in criminal sexual activity, sex trafficking conspiracy, sex trafficking of a minor and lying under oath by hiding her participation in Epstein’s offences during a separate civil case.
+Maxwell was also accused of transporting a minor with the intent to engage in criminal sexual activity, sex trafficking conspiracy and sex trafficking of a minor.

-In a statement posted to Twitter early on Thursday morning, Maxwell’s family said they were “very disappointed” with the verdict and had already begun the appeal process.

-The statement said: “We believe firmly in our sister’s innocence – we are very disappointed with the verdict.
+In a statement Maxwell’s brother Kevin said: “We believe firmly in our sister’s innocence – we are very disappointed with the verdict.
 We have already started the appeal tonight and we believe that she will ultimately be vindicated.”

-Speaking to BBC Breakfast on Thursday, Ms Bloom said: “(Maxwell’s) team can talk bravely about an appeal, I don’t see any chance of them winning that because the judge’s rulings were all very correct and followed the law and that would have to be the basis of an appeal.”
+The prosecution’s case focused on the evidence of four women who said they were abused by Maxwell and Epstein.

+Three gave evidence using first names or pseudonyms.
+Jane is a television actress; Kate a former model from the UK and Carolyn a mother and recovering drug addict.
+The fourth was Annie Farmer who used her real name.

-Maxwell’s New York trial heard how she summoned a 14-year-old girl to an orgy, groped another victim and laid a schoolgirl outfit out for a third accuser before a sexualised massage with Epstein because she “thought it would be fun”.
+Maxwell’s trial heard how she summoned 14-year-old Jane to an orgy, groped Carolyn at the age of 14 and laid a schoolgirl outfit out for Kate before a sexualised massage with Epstein because she “thought it would be fun”.

-The defendant also asked one of her accusers to undress for a massage and left her “frozen” after rubbing her breasts.
+The defendant also asked Ms Farmer to undress for a massage and left her “frozen” after rubbing her breasts.

 The court in the Southern District of New York heard Maxwell imposed a “culture of silence… by design” at Epstein’s properties, where staff were told to “see nothing, hear nothing and say nothing”.